sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

   <use href="#rd_1_5"  x="352" y= "99"/>
   <use href="#rs2_1_5" x="432" y="111"/>
 </svg>
-Applications which spring to mind are array indexing and pre/post increments on load/store addressing, and compare/branch instructions, which I think were part of the [Qualcomm proposal][Zics] (later named "Zics").
-The advantage, here, though, is that the instructions are still logically separate, and if you don't like the deviation from 2-in-1-out operand regularity, then you don't have to deviate and can just regard the instructions separately.
+Operations which spring to mind are array indexing and pre/post increments on load/store addressing, and compare/branch instructions, which I think were part of the [Qualcomm proposal][Zics] (later named "Zics").
+The difference here, though, is that the instructions are still logically separate, and if you don't like the deviation from 2-in-1-out operand regularity, then you don't have to deviate and can just regard the instructions separately.

 Presumably many pairs of compressed instructions would pass a result from the first op to the second and then have no further use for that temporary.
 In